tcfialho/Herald.MessageQueue/README.md

 - [Herald.MessageQueue.HealthCheck](https://github.com/tcfialho/Herald.MessageQueue.HealthCheck)

 # Integration Testing
-- The integration tests is designed to run on top of Docker.
+- The integration tests is designed to run with Docker.
 If your platform supports docker natively, you can simply install it and ensure that you have at least 4GiB of memory allocated to the docker engine.